What Locksmith Equipment & Tools are Needed to Run a Locksmith Business

 The most important took you need to be sure is in the kit (or buy it separately to add to you kit) is a long reach tool.
 This tool is required for many cars but is more expensive than some entire car opening kits so many don’t include it.
 You can find it on eBay for a good price.

-A miscellaneous tool for sure, but if you have a shop it comes in very handy.
+A miscellaneous tool for sure, but if you have a lock shop like ours in Phoenix they comes in very handy.
 There are literally tens of thousands of key blanks and your lock shop can’t stock them all.
 Many times someone will come into a shop and you will have a blank that is just a little too long, or a little to wide, but otherwise it’s perfect.

 Belt sanders allow you to make changes to the key so that it can be used when an exact match is not found.
 In my experience having both the wheel sander and belt sander attach as one unit comes is very useful.
 Because this it is not used often, a light duty sander if perfect and affordable, like this sander on Home Depot.